Lara Myall || NW London Counsellor || In-Person & Online Therapy

 Areas of counselling I deal with

-Before becoming a therapist I spent 15+ years working in fashion, media and publishing, around the world.
+Before becoming a therapist I worked in fashion and publishing, around the world.